sansomlab/spatialhub/examples/workflow_cosmx_mouse_gut.md

 If a custom panel was used (as is the case in this example), the user can specify which probes are custom (others will be treated as standard by default), and the number of transcripts associated to these will be computed (in contrast to the number of transcripts from standard probes).

-##### Notes on FOV QC
+#### Notes on FOV QC

 The FOV-level QC section of the YAML file specifies whether to run Bruker's tool to check for instrument failures.
 [See their GitHub for details and to source their code](https://github.com/Nanostring-Biostats/CosMx-Analysis-Scratch-Space/tree/Main/_code/FOV%20QC).
 A copy of the exact version of the script used in this project is available on the BMRC cluster at `/users/sansom/tme871/devel/spatialhub/R/bruker_FOV_QC_utils.R`

+> [!TIP]
-_NOTE:_ When running Bruker's FOV QC tool, you may find that some of the default parameters implemented in their script need to be tweaked.
-This is currently not implemented in the `spatialhub` probeqc pipeline, which needs you'll need to manually amend the script sourced from Bruker's GitHub.
-Notably, the `squares_per_fov` and `min_cells_per_square` parameters in the `makeGrid` function may need adjusting for low-sensitivity CosMx dataset:
+> When running Bruker's FOV QC tool, you may find that some of the default parameters implemented in their script need to be tweaked.
+This is currently not implemented in the `spatialhub` probeqc pipeline, which means you'll need to manually amend the script sourced from Bruker's GitHub.
+Notably, the `squares_per_fov` and `min_cells_per_square` parameters in the `makeGrid` function may need adjusting for low-sensitivity CosMx dataset, as illustrated in the code chunk below.

 ```
 # lines 32-34 - /users/sansom/tme871/devel/spatialhub/R/bruker_FOV_QC_utils.R